On Bilateral Multiple Sums and Rogers-Ramanujan Type Identities: Introduction

 where $N_j=n_j+\cdots+n_{k-1}$ for $1\leq j\leq k-1$ and $N_k=0$.
 Bressoud \cite{Bressoud-1980} later provided an even-modulus analogue: for integers $k>1$ and $1\leq i\leq k$,

 with $N_j$ defined as above.
-Rogers-Ramanujan type identities play a significant role in several fields, including combinatorics, mathematical physics and number theory.
-In particular, they reveal profound connections between the theory of q-series and modular forms.
-For instance, after multiplying with suitable powers of $q$, the right-hand sides of identities \eqref{1-4-5} and \eqref{2-3-5} become modular forms which is not easy to be observed from their sum-side representations.
+Rogers--Ramanujan type identities play a significant role in several fields, including combinatorics, mathematical physics and number theory.
+In particular, they reveal profound connections between the theory of $q$-series and modular forms.
+For instance, after multiplying with suitable powers of $q$, the right-hand sides of identities \eqref{1-4-5} and \eqref{2-3-5} become modular forms which is not easy to observe from their sum-side representations.
 A central question in this area is to characterize which basic hypergeometric series can be expressed as modular forms.